 If using a stand mixer, drop the bowl and remove the mixing blade.
 Stir in the chopped apples by hand.

 Now, you're ready to scoop and shape into balls.
-Use an ice cream scoop or by hand.
+A cookie scoop or ice cream scoop makes this easy and not so messy.

 Using an ice cream scoops makes the cookies more uniform.
-Place them onto a parchment paper-lined baking sheet, then roll them into a ball and flatten slightly.
+Place them on the prepared baking sheets, then roll them each into a ball and flatten slightly.
 They will be approximately three inches across when flattened.

 Bake 8 to a sheet, leaving a few inches in between as they will spread during baking.